knijn/cos/README.md

 │   ├── packages (the package definition files itself) │   │   ├── cos_daemon.lua
 │   │   ├── redrun.lua
+│   │   ├── syslog.lua
-│   │   └── syslog.lua
+│   │   └── ...
-│   └── programs (folder which holds the programs that a package installs) │       └── syslog (a package puts this folder into the path to enable itself) │           └── syslog.lua
+│   └── programs (folder which holds the programs that a package installs) │       ├── syslog (a package puts this folder into the path to enable itself
+|       |   └── syslog.lua
+│       └── ...
-└── startup.lua (program that runs hook.lua)
+└── startup.lua (program that runs hook.lua that does all the magic)
 ```

 ## List of packages and their respective configuration options